MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 Using the best connector for the task will provide you with the best experience and performance.
 For example, using the SQL Server connector instead of the ODBC connector when connecting to a SQL Server database will not only provide you with a much better *Get Data* experience, but the SQL Server connector also offers you features that can improve your experience and performance such as query folding.
 You can read more about query folding from the article [Power Query query folding](power-query-folding.md).

-> [!NOTE]
-> You can see the full list of available connector for Power Query from the article [Connectors in Power Query](Connectors/index.md).

 Each data connector follows a standard experience as explained in the article on [Getting data](get-data-experience.md).
 This standardized experience has a stage called **Data Preview** in which you're provided with a user-friendly window to select the data that you want to get from your data source, If the connector allows it, and a simple data preview of that data.
 You can even select multiple datasets from your datasource through the *Navigation* window as shown in the next image.

 ![Sample navigator window](images/me-navigator.png)

+> [!TIP]
+> You can see the full list of available connectors in Power Query from the article [Connectors in Power Query](Connectors/index.md).

 ## Explore your data

-It is highly recommended that you enable the data profiling tools when using Power Query to easily discover information about  your data.
+Before you start preparing you data and adding new transformation steps, it is highly recommended that you enable the data profiling tools when using Power Query to easily discover information about your data.

 ![Data preview or data profiling tools in Power Query](images/me-data-preview-tools-enabled-v2.png)